prgaero/prgaero.github.io/project4b.md

 <b>Task 2: </b> Detect the wall infront of your quadrotor and go through above or below the wall, depending on the height of the wall.<br>
 Let's understand the problem statement in depth.

-Your PRG Husky platform is equipped with a front facing RGB camera, a down facing stereo grayscale and an IMU.
+Your PRG Husky platform is equipped with a front facing RGB camera, a down facing stereo grayscale camera and an IMU.
 For the first task, you are in a space with a thin river-like band of blue sheet on the floor.
 Only a small region has a ladder/bridge on the top of the river.
 Your aim is to avoid the blue river and cross it above the bridge.
 But there's a catch, your bottom facing camera is grayscale.
-You need to detect textures of the river in order to avoid it.
+You need to detect textures/grayscale value of the river in order to avoid it.
 Or you can simply detect where the bridge is and go above it.
-Refer fig. 1 and 2.
+Refer Figs. 1 and 2.

 <div class="fig fighighlight">
   <img src="/assets/2019/p4/river-ladder.png" width="60%">